 Besides the great experience of strolling through the tulip fields during the Skagit Valley Tulip Festival there are garden options for touring, also.
 These are some shots from the Roozengarde Display Garden.

 After we were done at the tulip fields and gardens we drove a short distance to the picturesque town of LaConner for lunch at Seeds Restaurant.
 We also did a little shopping at Re- Feather Your Nest right next store to Seeds.
 That’s where I bought this little sign…

 This is my last post from our tulip excursion this year.
 It really is something that I enjoy taking the time to see every year.
 As I said before, if you are ever in the Seattle area in April this would be a worthwhile side trip.

-the ranch this old house…
+Meanwhile back at the ranch this old house…

 Suitcases line the entryway.
 Piles of clothes neatly folded to go into said suitcases are on our bedroom floors.
 Emails are exchanged back and forth about possible meet ups with blogger friends along the highways and byways.
 Tears pool up from the stress of planning so much for the 25 days I’ll be gone from this old house.
 I don’t mistake those tears for anything but what they are…my body and mind are on overload.
 My heart is content.
 I’m looking forward to the unexpected traveling mercies from my loving God along the way and the joy of new sights and sounds.
 I do wish I had a medium sized suitcase instead of just small and large.

 I’ve got one more post from our trip to the tulip festival this year.

 Meanwhile at this old house we are busy busy getting ready for Easter.

 Today is Maundy Thursday—the Thursday before Easter.
 Christians around the world and across many denominations take time on this day to remember the Last Supper, when Jesus and his disciples dined together for the last time before his death.